stopiccot/OpenSubdiv/documentation/sdc_overview.rst

 Types, Traits and Options
 =========================

-The most basic type is the enum that identifies the fixed set of subdivision schemes supported by OpenSubdiv:  *Bilinear*, *Catmark* and *Loop*.
+The most basic type is the enum *Sdc::Type* that identifies the fixed set of subdivision schemes supported by OpenSubdiv:  *Bilinear*, *Catmark* and *Loop*.
 With this alone, we intend to avoid all dynamic casting issues related to the scheme by simply adding members to the associated subclasses for inspection.
-In addition to the type enum itself, a class defining a set of *TypeTraits<TYPE>* for each scheme is provided along with the required specializations for each scheme.
+In addition to the type enum itself, a class defining a set of *TypeTraits<Type TYPE>* for each scheme is provided along with the required specializations for each scheme.

 The second contribution is the collection of all variations in one place that can be applied to the subdivision schemes, i.e. the boundary interpolation rules,